okjuan/virtual.book/_posts/2023-03-09-coordinate-metaphors.md

 layout: post
 title: how to coordinate metaphors
 permalink: /coordinate-metaphors
-tags: essays imagery cohesiveness writing
+tags: notes essays imagery cohesiveness writing
 ---

 It's important to keep your metaphors from bumping into one another.